Persian-Sign-Language/PenSLR/README.md

 - Other dependencies as specified in `requirements.txt`

 ## Acknowledgements
-We extend our deepest gratitude to the reviewers whose insightful feedback significantly enhanced the quality of this paper.
-Their expertise and constructive critiques were of great value to the development of our research.

-We would also like to express our profound appreciation to the deaf community association for their unwavering support and collaboration.

-Special thanks go to the five volunteers who generously dedicated their time and effort to help us record and collect the necessary data.
-Their commitment was crucial to the success of our project.
+We would like to extend a special thanks to the five volunteers who generously donated their time and effort to help us record and collect the necessary data.
+Their unwavering commitment was crucial to the success of our project.